Stephen P. Hempstead: Political life

-Post-gubernatorial Career
+Post-gubernatorial career

 When Hempstead's term as governor ended on December 9, 1854, he attempted to run for the United States congress, but lost due to his opinion over prohibition.
-Later, Hempstead was repeatedly elected to and served as Dubuque's county judge until 1867.
+Later, Hempstead was repeatedly elected starting in 1855 and served as Dubuque's county judge until 1867.
 Hempstead also served as an auditor in Dubuque from the year 1869 until 1873, and also was honored as justice of the peace in 1882 until his death in 1883.

 The creation of Dubuque's city hall was led by Hempstead while he was in office.
 Hempstead hired the architect John F. Rague to design the city hall.
 Rague modeled Dubuque's city hall after New York's Fulton Street Market building and Boston's Faneuil Hall.
 The first floor of the building was intended to be used as a market for the local farmers to sell their goods.
 The second floor contained the main city court room, offices, and council chamber.
 The town hall was located on the third floor, where the public could gather to host events.
 This building still stands today.

+In the 1960's, a public high school was named after him in Dubuque, Stephen Hempstead High School.